spboehm/edge-iot-simulator/README.md

 ------------------------------------------------------
 ```

+By default web application is available under `https://<your ip>:5000`.
+Since the web application contains a self-signed certificate, you need to accept this certificate in your browser.

 ## Run with docker

-To run edge-IoT simulator with docker, do the follpwing:
+To run edge-IoT simulator with docker, do the following:

 * Change to the root directory of this repository
 * Build the image: `sudo docker build -t edge-iot-simulator:1.0 .`